chenxingqiang/llm-course-chen/notebooks/md/lesson_05_Introduction_and_Setup_of_the_Experimental_Environment.md

 Happy coding, and may your models always converge! 🚀👨‍🍳🤖

-# Conclusion: Your LLM Playground is Ready for Action
+## Summary: Your LLM Playground is Ready for Action

 Wow, what a journey we've been on!
 From setting up our AI kitchen to turning it into a collaborative bistro, we've covered a lot of ground.
 Let's take a moment to savor what we've learned and see how all these pieces fit together.